Ukraine’s Kherson races to restore power, water after Russian retreat - CDE News - The Dispatch

 Ukrainian troops arrived in the centre of Kherson on Friday after Russia abandoned the only regional capital it had captured since its invasion began in February.
 The withdrawal marked the third major Russian retreat of the war and the first to involve yielding such a large occupied city in the face of a major Ukrainian counter-offensive that has retaken parts of the east and south.

-The head of Ukrainian state railways said train service to Kherson was expected to resume this week.
+The head of Ukrainian state railways said train services to Kherson were expected to resume this week.

 “Most houses have no electricity, no water and problems with gas supplies,” Yuriy Sobolevskiy, first deputy chairman of Kherson regional council, told Ukrainian TV.